iokinpardo/InteractiveAvatarNextJSDemo/README.md

 ## Highlights

 - **URL-driven avatar overrides** – The page accepts `avatarId` (or `avatar_id`) query parameters, trims them, and forwards the value into the avatar start request so Recall-style integrations can still select the persona from the URL while ignoring knowledge-base prompts.
-- **Configurable narration modes** – Choose between traditional LLM chat (system prompt + microphone streaming) or webhook-driven narration; mode selection flows through context so the UI, banners, and speech queue stay in sync.
+- **Configurable narration modes** – Choose between conversational voice chat (system prompt + microphone streaming) or webhook-driven narration; mode selection flows through context so the UI, banners, and speech queue stay in sync.
 - **Secure token exchange** – Access tokens are fetched on demand from the `/api/get-access-token` route, which calls the HeyGen Streaming API with your `HEYGEN_API_KEY`.
 - **Session diagnostics overlay** – The video overlay reports connection quality and webhook messages while keeping the layout focused on the avatar feed.
 - **Hook-based session state** – Reusable hooks wrap the Streaming Avatar SDK to manage media streams, message assembly, connection quality, and voice chat in React context.